Laws on Campervan Speed Limits Explained

 Classifying Your Campervan Conversion

-When you renovate or re-classify a donor van as a camper, one of the key aspects is the legal classification on the vehicle and how this changes the legal maximum speed limit.
+When you renovate or re-classify a van as a camper, one of the key aspects is the legal classification on the vehicle and how this changes the legal maximum speed limit.
 The DVLA (Driver Vehicle & Licensing Agency) covers this process, but it’s not always easy to navigate and can seem, at times, unclear.

 Unless already specified on your V5C (or vehicle logbook), some conversions may result in the need for re-classification.
 This re-classification will impact your maximum speed limit on the road.